astronomer/astro-docs/cloud/stable/02_develop/02_customize-image.md

 Now, let's push your new image to Astronomer.

 - If you're developing locally, run `$ astro dev stop` > `$ astro dev start`
-- If you're pushing up to Astronomer Cloud, you're free to deploy by running `$ astro deploy` or by triggering your CI/CD pipeline
+- If you're pushing up to Astronomer, you're free to deploy by running `$ astro deploy` or by triggering your CI/CD pipeline

 For more detail on the Astronomer deployment process, refer to our [Code Deployment doc](https://www.astronomer.io/docs/create-deployment-deploying-code/).